Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-In order to implement this new equation-of-motion term filtration technique, we use a new procedure ``FilterTermsMomentumSpace" which adapts ``FilterTerms."
-As input, just like ``FilterTerms," the function takes an expression \(\mathcal{E}\), the relevant field \(A\), and the spinor indices ``Inds" which were used in the anticommutator of supercovariant derivatives.
-However, ``FilterTermsMomentumSpace" also requires the input of a substitution rule \(\tilde{G}_{A}\) of the form of \eqref{coupling_current} above, taking the Fourier transform of \(A\) to its expression as the product of a (momentum-space) Feynman propagator and the Fourier transform of a coupling current \(J_{A}\).
+We adapt these ideas to an analogue of ``FilterTerms.''
+The algorithm ``FilterTermsMomentumSpace'' has the same inputs as ``FilterTerms'' but for an additional substitution rule \(\tilde{G}_{A}\) of the form of \eqref{coupling_current} above, taking the Fourier transform of the field \(A\) to its expression as the product of a (momentum-space) Feynman propagator and the Fourier transform of a coupling current \(J_{A}\).
 Two assumptions are made as to the input.
-First, the expression \(\mathcal{E}\) is assumed to represent the closure after a Fierz transformation placing the indices ``Inds" on the same gamma matrices, and is presumed fully simplified, being a simple sum of products of single-term factors, as well as having been moved to momentum-space via a Fourier transform.
-Second, the propagator is assumed to have a (single) term of the form \(\hat{\square}^{-1} \eta_{a_1 b_1} \cdots \eta_{a_s b_s} (\gamma^{a'})_{\gamma}{}^{\eta} k_{a'}\), which when contracted with \(\mathcal{F}(J_{A}^{b_1 \cdots b_s}{}_{\eta})\) gives rise to a term of the form \(\hat{\square}^{-1} (\gamma^{a'})_{\gamma}{}^{\eta} k_{a'} \mathcal{F}(J_{A_{a_1 \cdots a_s \eta}})\) in \(\tilde{G}_{A}\), with a single 1-index gamma matrix contracted with a momentum parameter, and with all indices \(a_1, \dotsc, a_s, \gamma\) free.
+First, the inputted expression \(\mathcal{E}\) is assumed to represent the Fourier transform of the Fierz-transformed closure, and is assumed to be flat (i.e., a mere sum of products).
+Second, the propagator is assumed to have a distinguished term of the form \(\hat{\square}^{-1} \eta_{a_1 b_1} \cdots \eta_{a_s b_s} (\gamma^{a'})_{\gamma}{}^{\eta} k_{a'}\), which when contracted with \(\mathcal{F}(J_{A}^{b_1 \cdots b_s}{}_{\eta})\) gives rise to a term of the form \(\hat{\square}^{-1} (\gamma^{a'})_{\gamma}{}^{\eta} k_{a'} \mathcal{F}(J_{A_{a_1 \cdots a_s \eta}})\) in \(\tilde{G}_{A}\), with a single 1-index gamma matrix contracted with a momentum parameter, and with all indices \(a_1, \dotsc, a_s, \gamma\) free.
 This is a reasonable assumption: all fermionic propagators of interest can be made to meet this requirement via the manipulation of gauge and equation-of-motion terms, and propagators are typically written with such a term, as seen in the Rarita-Schwinger case in \eqref{rarita_schwinger_prop}.
 The significance of this singular term is to serve as a hook when reconstructing the left-hand side of \eqref{coupling_current} from the right-hand side.
-In fact, the first action (after variable and array definitions) of the algorithm is to set the foundation for such reconstruction.
-In particular, given a field \(A\) with a set \(G\) of vector indices and a spinor index \(\gamma\), the program constructs the left-hand side of \eqref{coupling_current} (which becomes \(\mathcal{F}(A_{G \gamma})\)), recorded as \(\mathcal{E}'\), and applies the substitution rule \(\tilde{G}_{A}\) to get the right-hand side.
-A selection of the procedure of ``Evaluate" is then applied without the renaming of dummy indices in order to preserve the Lorentz-index structure for ease of filtration (this is suppressed in the pseudo-code of Algorithm \ref{alg:ftms1}), and then the dummy indices are renamed with an added prime, e.g., \(a\) is replaced with \(a'\).
-Next, the algorithm loops through the terms in \(\mathcal{E}'\) to find the single term of the aforementioned form.
-The inverse of the coefficient of this term is stored in a variable \(\ell\), and all other terms are compiled in an array \(\mathcal{R}\).
-This groundwork for the procedure is detailed in Algorithm \ref{alg:ftms1}.\footnote{It is worth making a technical note about isolating the coefficient of a term in the loop in Algorithm \ref{alg:ftms1}.
+We set the stage for this reconstruction by drawing the right-hand side\footnote{Note that a selection of the procedure of ``Evaluate'' is applied without the renaming of dummy indices in order to preserve the Lorentz-index structure for ease of filtration (this is suppressed in the pseudo-code of Algorithm \ref{alg:ftms1}), and then the dummy indices are renamed with an added prime, e.g., \(a\) is replaced with \(a'\).} \(\mathcal{E}'\) of \eqref{coupling_current} via \(\tilde{G}_{A}\) and recording the coefficient \(\ell\) of the aforementioned term, together with the set \(\mathcal{R}\) of remaining terms.\footnote{It is worth making a technical note about isolating the coefficient of a term in the loop in Algorithm \ref{alg:ftms1}.
 Cadabra does not treat the imaginary unit \(i\) like a real scalar, and ordinary means of drawing the coefficient of a term in Cadabra only return the real multiplier, e.g., \(5\) even if the constant coefficient is \(5i\).
-There is a bit of manipulation and substitution involved in drawing the full coefficient, including \(i\), and in inverting the result to get \(\ell\), but this is a purely technical concern and is suppressed here. }
+There is a bit of manipulation and substitution involved in drawing the full coefficient, including \(i\), and in inverting the result to get \(\ell\), but this is a purely technical concern and is suppressed here. } This first part of the procedure is shown in pseudo-code as Algorithm \ref{alg:ftms1}.